Every year new diseases are posing a threat to human health. Some may be airborne diseases while some may be due to an individual’s lifestyle.

 Habitat: The lone star tick is widely distributed across the eastern, southeastern, and midwestern states of U.S.A.
 These cannot survive long exposures to sunlight.
 Therefore, they are usually found in shaded, woody areas with low vegetation.

 Life cycle: Lone star ticks are three-host ticks.
 They feed on different hosts during their larval, nymphal, and adult stages.
-Typically, the life cycle of
+Typically, the life cycle of a lone star lasts for 2 years under favorable natural conditions.
+The life cycle begins when the female tick falls off the host and after several days lays more than 5000 eggs.

 Eggs: The eggs are glossy, brown, and appear as oval structures.
 Because the females lay the eggs together, they are usually found in a large mass.
 The female ticks lay eggs usually during spring, summer, and autumn.